kflemming30/6505-Project/README.md

 #### Demographic and Socio-economic Data

-- **Data Collection**: Access census databases for population, income, education information, cost-of-living data (housing, food cost, etc.) in reviewed neighborhoods.
+- **Data Collection**: Access census databases for population, income, education, and cost-of-living data in reviewed neighborhoods.
-- **Methodology**: Conduct demographic profiling, segmentation, regression analysis, clustering algorithms, and correlation coefficients.
+- **Methodology**: Conduct demographic profiling, segmentation, regression, and correlation analysis.

 #### Environmental Quality

-- **Data Collection**: Obtain air quality, pollution, and green space data from environmental agencies.
+- **Data Collection**: Obtain air quality, pollution, or distance to beaches data.
 - **Methodology**: Spatial analysis to correlate environmental factors with review sentiments.

 #### Airbnb Review Sentiment

 - **Data Collection**: Extract Airbnb review texts and numerical ratings.
-- **Methodology**: Use TextBlob for sentiment analysis of review texts.
-Consider numerical ratings for quantitative analysis within the specified cities.
+- **Methodology**: Use TextBlob for sentiment analysis of review texts and numerical ratings for quantitative analysis.

 ### Conclusion

-This integrated study focuses on exploring the relationship between subjective Airbnb reviews and objective neighborhood metrics in specific cities across the US, aiming to illuminate the dynamics shaping urban perceptions in these selected urban areas.
+This study aims to understand how subjective Airbnb reviews align with objective neighborhood metrics in specific US cities, shedding light on the dynamics shaping urban perceptions in these areas.